-$\underline{\text{https://data.census.gov/cedsci/table?q=S2501\&g=0400000US37\&tid=ACSST5Y2018.S2}}{501}.$
+$\underline{\text{https://data.census.gov/cedsci/table?q=S2501\&g=0400000US37\&tid=ACSST5Y2018.S2501}.}$

-- 3. Other North Carolina Election Laws and Procedures that Must Be Adjusted to Protect the Right to Vote By Mail During This Public Health Crisis - 72.
-In addition to the restrictions imposed by SB 683 and the witness requirement, North Carolina's election laws lack crucial mechanisms for guaranteeing that eligible individuals in North Carolina will be able to cast a mail-in absentee ballot that is counted.
-As pointed out by Defendant Director Bell, North Carolina has no mechanism for requesting absentee ballots by phone, providing only that voters can call by phone to have a blank form sent to them and submit this form in-person, via mail, e-mail, fax, or use a future online portal.
-See HB 1169 §§ 2(a), 5, 7.
-Furthermore, HB 1169 does not require the online request portal to be set up until September 1, HB 1169 § 7(d), and thus there is no assurance this option will be available to voters wishing to request an absentee ballot before then. - 73.
+- 3. Other North Carolina Election Laws and Procedures that Must Be Adjusted to Protect the Right to Vote By Mail During This Public Health Crisis - 64.
+In addition to the restrictions imposed by SB 683 and the two-witness requirement, North Carolina's election laws lack crucial mechanisms for guaranteeing that eligible individuals in North Carolina will be able to cast a mail-in absentee ballot that is counted.
+As pointed out by Defendant Director Bell, North Carolina has no mechanism for requesting absentee ballots by phone, email, or online.
+Accordingly, voters wishing to request an absentee mail-in ballot must either have the necessary equipment at home (printer, envelope, postage, and access to mail pick-up), violate social-distancing directives and guidelines and put themselves at severe risk by seeking these items outside the home, or rely on others to provide them with a form.
+By contrast, at least twelve states allowed voters to request an absentee ballot online, and an additional three allowed voters to submit a scanned application via email. - 65.
 Furthermore, North Carolina voters need a fail-safe for absentee voting to prevent the unlawful denial of the right to vote given North Carolina's lack of experience with the anticipated volume of mail-in absentee ballot requests for the November general election.
-This is especially critical given the recent evidence out of Wisconsin, Ohio, and Georgia that state and local election officials, as well as the U.S. Postal Service, are failing to deliver thousands of absentee ballots to voters in the mail.
+This is especially critical given the recent evidence out of Wisconsin and Ohio that state and local election officials, as well as the U.S. Postal Service, are failing to deliver thousands of absentee ballots to voters in the mail.
 Those voters who timely request an absentee ballot but who do not receive their requested absentee ballot in time to vote and drop them off or mail them by Election Day-i.e., within a certain number of days of the election of their request and/or within a certain number of days of the request-will be disenfranchised unless they are permitted to use the Federal Write-In Absentee Ballot ("FWAB") as an alternative of last resort to cast their votes.
-HWABs are already offered to overseas civilians, who can download them and print them for use, but domestic civilian absentee voters are denied the same option, even when their regular mail-in absentee ballot does not arrive in time or at all.
+FWABs are already offered to overseas civilians, who can download them and print them for use, but domestic civilian absentee voters are denied the same option, even when their regular mail-in absentee ballot does not arrive in time or at all.